Skip to main content

 Money

 A money field with a currency.
-Money properties can have up to 2 digits after coma.
+Money properties can have up to 2 digits after the comma.

 Parameters